-- 60% of folks retire earlier than they had planned, while just 16% were financially ready to retire early.
+60% of folks retire earlier than they had planned, while just 16% were financially ready to retire early.

-- The decision to retire, and the outlook for post-retirement life, is an uncertain decision given that the one making it has not yet experienced retirement.
-Once made, the decision is, essentially, irreversible.
+The decision to retire, and the outlook for post-retirement life, is an uncertain decision given that the one making it has not yet experienced retirement.
+Once made, the choice is, essentially, irreversible.
 This reality is cited as a potential cause of higher depression among those who later regret the decision, yet are unable to reverse course.

-- For others, retirement diminishes well-being by reducing social contact and removing a large part of one’s identify.
+For others, retirement diminishes well-being by reducing social contact and removing a large part of one’s identify.

-- In other studies, some have found the experience of retirement to be positive, particularly for those who retire voluntarily.
+In other studies, some have found the experience of retirement to be positive, particularly for those who retire voluntarily.

-- The highest retirement satisfaction is in Denmark, Netherlands and Switzerland.
+The highest retirement satisfaction is in Denmark, Netherlands and Switzerland.
 Lowest is Italy, Greece and Poland.
 The USA falls on the higher end of average, but below the highest scoring countries.

-The Bottom Line: Clearly, some folks have a difficult time adjusting to retirement, and suffer a lower state of well being after retirement than during their working years.
+Some folks have a difficult time adjusting to retirement and suffer a lower state of well being after retirement than during their working years.

 The goal is to be intentional in your retirement planning years, with a focus on incorporating “non-financial” elements into your plan to maximize your odds of being in the group which enjoys retirement.

 She finds that men most closely tied to their work identity tend to have the most difficult time making the retirement adjustment, and often have “deeply rooted fears” about leaving the working world.

 Conversely, she learned that the “key to a happier retirement was having ‘multiple selves’, which means hobbies and other activities to keep them busy.
 Another key coping mechanism was to admit the workplace is going to move on without them.”

 In an interesting dichotomy, men who are strongly connected to work seem to be most likely to struggle in retirement, while men who aren’t as connected to work do a better job of adjusting into a life of well being after retirement.
-This reality is summarized well in this quote from Dr. Ken LeClair, co-chairman of the Canadian Coalition on Seniors Mental Health:
+This reality is summarized well in this quote from Dr Ken LeClair, co-chairman of the Canadian Coalition on Seniors Mental Health:

 “The best thing that can happen to someone before they retire is that they hate their job at the end.
 Those that have loved it and are restructured out or pushed out have a harder time.
 If I had a recipe for good retirement it would be to have a bad job in the last three working years.”

-In reality, we can’t always chose to hate our job at the end (nor should we?), and I find it a bit of a negative approach to your last working years.
+In reality, we can’t always choose to hate our job at the end (nor should we?), and I find it a bit of a negative approach to your last working years.

 A strong focus on achieving balance in your life BEFORE retirement.

-- Intentionally accelerate your development of external interests in your last 3-5 years of work.
+Intentionally accelerate your development of external interests in your last 3-5 years of work.

-- Strive to find other areas in your life to develop, and “ramp these up” as you approach retirement.
+Strive to find other areas in your life to develop, and “ramp these up” as you approach retirement.

-- Develop alternative means to develop the socialization and self-esteem that work brings, and begin that development as part of your retirement planning.
+Develop alternative means to develop the socialization and self-esteem that work brings, and begin that development as part of your retirement planning.

-- Begin populating a bucket list of items you’d like to do in retirement.
+Begin populating a bucket list of items you’d like to do in retirement.
 Broaden it to include categories beyond travel.
 Stretch yourself.